arklumpus/TreeNode.RapidNJ/Readme.md

 ## Getting started

 The TreeNode.RapidNJ library targets .NET Standard 2.1, thus it can be used in projects that target .NET Standard 2.1+, .NET Core 3.0+, .NET 5.0+, and possibly others.
-MuPDFCore includes a pre-compiled native library, which currently supports the following platforms:
+TreeNode.RapidNJ includes a pre-compiled native library, which currently supports the following platforms:

 * Windows x64 (64 bit)
 * Linux x64 (64 bit)